-In terms of physical properties, Bauxite formula has a different composition.
+In terms of physical properties, the Bauxite formula has a different composition.
 What it means is that bauxite contains a mixture of oxides like aluminium hydroxides, hydrous aluminium oxides, and minerals like gibbsite, boehmite and diaspore including some clay minerals.
-It also contains, insoluble materials namely magnetite, quartz, siderite, hematite and goethite.
-It is usually, yellow, white, beige, grey, reddish-brown, pink and brown.
+It also contains insoluble materials namely magnetite, quartz, siderite, hematite and goethite.
+It is usually yellow, white, beige, grey, reddish-brown, pink and brown.

 Principal Uses of Bauxite

 Bauxite does not have many uses as far as it is concerned.
-The only things are that it holds great importance as being the primary ore of aluminium, and we know this metal is used in a lot of things.
+The only thing is that it holds great importance as being the primary ore of aluminium, and we know this metal is used in a lot of things.
 Apart from this let’s look at some common uses of Bauxite.